 Animals’ Voice is an Educational Trust and Wildlife Rescue based in Hampshire, England.
 Run by a Board of Trustees, our aim is to teach respect and educate children and adults alike about the cruelties and abuse animals suffer all over the world.

-We believe that children, our adults of tomorrow, can learn by man’s mistakes and that education can bring about an end to all animal cruelty to make the world a better place.
+We believe that children, our adults of tomorrow, can learn by man’s mistakes and through education bring about change and help protect the loss of species of animals, birds, insects, fauna, and flora, and make the world a better place for nature.

 We have members in over forty different countries who receive our quarterly U.A.C.T.A. magazine, which keeps them informed of the progress we are making.
 Our literature is produced by a small team of staff at Animals’ Voice, as is our magazine.
 Although a small publication it enables us to keep in touch with members world-wide.